ITU-BDSA23-GROUP15/Chirp/docs/report.md

 # Ethics

 ## License
-We've chosen the MIT License
+We've chosen the MIT License, which is a permissive free software license, because of its limited restriction on reuse.

 ## LLMs, ChatGPT, CoPilot, and others